Welcome to today's edition of the Rush 24-7 podcast.

 Single parenthood is the answer.

-It's the future, it's the way this country is transforming.
+It's the way this country is transforming.

 Single parenthood is not to be condemned.